 General health status of children

 Reported childhood prevalence of autism varies considerably between studies and over time, and general health status has been little investigated.
-We aimed to investigate contemporary prevalence of reported autism by age, and general health status of children/young people with and without autism.
+We aimed to investigate contemporary prevalence of reported autism by age, and general health status of children and young people with and without autism.

-Using whole country data from Scotland’s Census, 2011, we calculated number (%) of children/young people reported to have autism by age and gender, and compared populations with and without autism reporting very good, good, fair, bad, and very bad health.
-We used logistic regressions to calculate odds ratios (OR) of autism predicting poor health, adjusted for age and gender, and ORs of age and gender predicting poor health within the population with autism.
+Whole country data were drawn from Scotland’s Census, 2011.
+We calculated the number and percentage of children and young people reported to have autism.
+We then calculated and compared the frequencies of health status in children and young people with and without autism.
+We subsequently used logistic regressions to calculate odds ratios with 95% confidence intervals (95% CI) of autism predicting poor general health in the whole population, adjusted for age and gender, and odds ratio (95% CI) of age and gender predicting poor general health within the population with reported autism.

-Accurate information on the proportion of autistic children and their health status, is essential to accurately plan appropriate prevention and intervention measures and provide resources for those who may put demand upon services designed for autistic people.
+Accurate information on the proportion of autistic children and their health status is essential to plan appropriate prevention and intervention measures and provide resources for those who may put demand on services designed for autistic people.

 For further information on this project please contact Ewelina Rydzewska